determinedslav/tft-viewer-hero/README.md

 ### Notes:

-It might take Heroku a couple of minutes to wake up the app (Page showing Server not Found or Application Error)
+It might take Heroku a couple of minutes to wake up the app (Page showing Server not Found or Application Error, sometimes can take up to 30 minutes to wake up)